 1. Check Your Meta Tags.
 Improve Them if Necessary

-Meta tags are the very first thing to set up when editing SEO settings.
+As usual with SEO, first steps you should make are meta tag changes.
 However, you can’t just copy and paste them.
 If you aim to achieve high search rankings, you should avoid duplicate tags and make sure their length is just right.

 If you’ve already had the tags filled in before and are unsure if you need to change anything, you can check your tags’ health with any SEO tool.
 The most popular tools are SEMrush, Neil Patel’s SEO Analyzer, or Ahrefs’ Site Audit.
 Alternatively, you can check the extension’s SEO toolbar on any page: